-What is teeth discoloration?
+What is tooth discoloration?

-- Use of tetracycline antibiotics of your mother during her pregnancy or your use of the tetracycline when you were eight years old or younger
+- Use of tetracycline antibiotics of your mother during her pregnancy or your use of the tetracycline when you were eight-years-old or younger

 How does coffee discolor the teeth?

-Coffee also helps bacteria in the mouth in creating acids which lead to tooth and enamel erosion.
-Enamel is made up of minerals, mainly hydroxyapatite, and serves as a protective layer of the teeth from decay.

-The layer is also partially responsible for the color of the teeth.
+Coffee also helps bacteria in the mouth create acid which leads to tooth and enamel erosion.
+Enamel is made up of minerals, mainly hydroxyapatite, and serves as a protective layer of the teeth.
+This layer is also partially responsible for the color of the teeth.

-The reflection and scattering of light of the enamel, when combined with the color of the underlying material under it, called dentin produces the color of the teeth.
-A thick enamel covers the deep yellow to brownish color of dentin.
+The reflection of light on the enamel, when combined with the color of the underlying material under it known as the dentin, produces the color of the teeth.
+The thick enamel covers the deep yellow to brownish color of dentin.
 But when enamel becomes thin, the dentin becomes more visible, resulting in yellow teeth.

-How to prevent coffee from staining your teeth?
+How to prevent coffee from staining your teeth

-How to whiten teeth?
+How to whiten teeth